sandialabs/seat-qgis-plugin/docs/src/gui/secondary_constraint.rst

 The secondary constraint input is currently applicable only for the ParAcousti module.
 It is not utilized in the Shear Stress and Velocity modules.
 In ParAcousti, this input specifies the directory containing the essential data files: Species Percent and Species Density.
 Both files must be located within the same directory.

 - **Directory Structure**:

   - The designated directory should contain both the Species Percent and Species Density files.

 - **File Naming**:

   - Detailed information regarding the naming conventions of these files and the conditions they pertain to can be found in the Model Probabilities File.

 .. figure:: ../media/secondary_constraint_input.webp
    :scale: 100 %
    :alt: Secondary Constraint

-Example
+**Example:**

 Below is example probabilites file from the ParAcousti DEMO Files.
 The first column is the ParAcousti results file name, the second column is the Species Percent file name, the third column is the Species Density file name, and the fourth column is the percent of the year that the ParAcousti file is applicable.
-In this example the Species Percent and Species Density files are the same for all ParAcousti files.
+In this example, the Species Percent and Species Density files are the same for all ParAcousti files.

 .. code-block:: text
    :caption: boundary_conditions.csv